 Shanghai is a booming international metropolis.
 It has earned the status of being the largest city in the world.
 Established as a municipality in 1927, Shanghai covers an area of almost 2,500 square miles and is home to over 24 million residents.
-Take a trip to Shanghai to view the magnificent Pudong skyline, made up of many of Shanghai’s key financial and commercial institutions.
-Located at the core of the Yangtze River Delta, Shanghai is bounded by the East China Sea, and is also home to the world’s largest and busiest container port.
+Take a trip to Shanghai and be awed by the magnificent Pudong skyline, made up of many of Shanghai’s key financial and commercial institutions.
+Located at the core of the Yangtze River Delta, Shanghai is bounded by the East China Sea and is also home to the world’s largest and busiest container port.
 Celebrated as the gateway to China, Shanghai is a world-class destination.

 Popular Destinations in Shanghai

 A global financial center and a cultural hub, Shanghai is teeming with both modern and historical attractions.
 Some of the major attractions of Shanghai include:

 The Bund: Located along Zhongshan Road to the west of the Huangpu River is the stunning Bund, a waterfront promenade that is the pride of Shanghai.
 Lined with numerous historical buildings that were once the trading houses of the superpowers of the world, the Bund is an architectural marvel.
 Some of the amazing designs featured at the Bund include the Neo-Classical and Art Deco styles, of which the HSBC Building and the Sassoon House are fine examples.